informalsystems/hermes/guide/src/local_chains.md

-# Testing the relayer with two local chains
+### Start the local chains

-In order to test the relayer against two chains, we provide a script that can start two separate chains and configure them automatically.
-This is the easiest way to get started.

-The script below starts two [`gaia`](https://github.com/cosmos/gaia) chains that support the `IBC` protocol.

-### Running the script

-To run the script, open a terminal and navigate to the `ibc-rs` repository folder
+To run the script to start the local chains, open a terminal and navigate to the `ibc-rs` repository folder

 ```bash
 cd ibc-rs